-Figure $\ref{eq:compares}$ compares the sample R^2 of the fitted model against a simpler model with only period and race/region effects.
+Figure 6 compares the sample R^2 of the fitted model against a simpler model with only period and race/region effects.
 The comparison is made overall and within each group.
 We use R^2 because of its simplicity and near-universal recognition among researchers.
 However, we note that R^2 is one of many possible measures of explanatory power, with other choices typically trading between reliability and interpretability.
-We weight R^2 by the size of the i cells.
+We weight R^2 by the size of the j cells.

-Overall, the model explains 91% of the variance in the data.
-Much of this variation, 89%, is also explained by the simpler model.
+Overall, the model explains 81% of the variance in the data.
+Much of this variation, 74%, is also explained by the simpler model.
 However, that merely reflects the enormous difference in voting preferences between groups and across elections.
 Within race/region groups, our model explains considerably more variation-although the improvement is not equal across all groups.
-For non-Southern whites, the fit increases nearly twenty percentage points, from 51 to 69%.
-For Southern whites, it improves a modest seven, from 47 to 54%.
-For minorities, there is little difference.
+For non-Southern whites, the fit increases thirty percentage points, from 29 to 59%.
+For Southern whites, it improves from 26 to 38%, for minorities from 32 to 43%.